Cyanotypes

 Expose in sunlight or under a UV lamp.

-Sunlight: 1 – 8 hours depending on the strength of the sunlight and time of year.
+Sunlight: 15 minutes to 8 hours depending on the strength of the sunlight and time of year.

-UV Lamp is quicker (approx 15mins) and gives more consistent results … but not as easily available at home!
+UV Lamp is quicker (approx. 1-15mins) and gives more consistent results.

-Do test prints as you would in the darkroom.
-Cyanotypes will usually darken and become a brighter blue as they dry.
+Cyanotypes will oxidise and darken to become a brighter blue as they dry.

 Female Figure (ca. 1950), by Susan Weil and Robert Rauschenberg, monoprint: exposed blueprint paper, 105 x 36 inches. © Robert Rauschenberg Foundation and Susan Weil.